itayB/google-login/README.md

 docker-compose up
 ```

-Open Grafana in http://localhost:3000, add Prometheus data-source (http://prometheus:9090) and create graph with
+Open Grafana in http://localhost:3000, login with user `admin` and password `admin`.

+Prometheus data-source (http://prometheus:9090) was already set for you.

 `request_processing_seconds_count{}` as the metric.

 To see the graph, perform some `GET http://localhost/status` via Chrome.